considrew/mungbeans/below-the-line/content/deep-dives/uranium-supercycle-utility-squeeze.md

 The market looks balanced on paper: 145 + 25 = 170.
 But that balance is fragile.
 Remove any single source — Kazatomprom cutting production, Russia sanctions tightening, a single mine disruption — and demand exceeds supply.
 And demand is only growing: China's 27 reactors under construction each add ~500,000 lbs/year of permanent demand when they come online.
 Japan's restart program adds another 5–15 Mlbs/year over the next decade.
 New US builds at Vogtle are already consuming uranium.
 AI data center contracts are accelerating reactor life extensions and potential restarts.

-The US is in the worst position of any major nuclear power.
-American utilities hold ~30 months of inventory — compared to the EU's 2.5 years and China's *12 years* [^11].
+The US and EU are in roughly the same position on inventory — both sitting on about 2.2–2.6 years of supply [^11].
+The difference isn't the stockpile size; it's everything else.
 The US produces only ~2 million pounds domestically [^10], meeting 4% of its own reactor requirements.
 It imports 96% of its uranium [^10], primarily from Canada, Kazakhstan, Australia, and Russia.
-And the US government is now *competing against its own utilities* for that same supply, purchasing uranium from Energy Fuels and Uranium Energy Corp for the Strategic Uranium Reserve [^12].
+EU utilities generally hold longer-term enrichment and supply contracts through Urenco and Orano, giving them more forward coverage.
+And critically, the US government is now *competing against its own utilities* for supply, purchasing uranium from Energy Fuels and Uranium Energy Corp for the Strategic Uranium Reserve [^12].
+China, meanwhile, holds *12 years* of inventory [^11] — a strategic buffer that no Western nation comes close to matching.

 ---